drivechain-project/docs/bip2-blind-merged-mining.md

 1. ..that a side:block of hash h* was mined recently (aka, that h* was included in a main:coinbase recently), AND
 2. ..that the side:block has been buried by 200 side:blocks on the side:chain.

 The first is proved by using the linking data to show that a (h\*,bM) pair exists in D3.
-The second is shown by [a] showing that a (h\*,bM) pair exists in a previous main:block (any main:block that is <4000 blocks ago), and [b] showing that the two bM values ("bM<sub>new</sub>", the bM from the pair referenced in this sentence ; and "bM<sub>old</sub>", the bM from the pair referenced in the previous sentence) obey the following equation:
+The second is shown by [a] showing that a (h\*,bM) pair exists in a previous main:block (any main:block that is <4000 main:blocks ago), and [b] showing that the two bM values ("bM<sub>new</sub>", the bM from the pair referenced in this sentence ; and "bM<sub>old</sub>", the bM from the pair referenced in the previous sentence) obey the following equation:

 * ~~bM_new > bM_old + 200 [wrong, but instructive]~~